HackabilityNPO/HackabilityBarilla17-Artu/README.md

 ### The exoskeleton

-Artu has a lightweight exoskeleton molded specifically on the shape of Pietro's forearm.
+Artù has a lightweight exoskeleton molded specifically on the shape of Pietro's forearm.
 The first prototype was made with modeling paste and foam core.
 A second prototype was made of polyethylene, again molded on the shape of Pietro's forearm.
 Then, we designed a flattened version of exoskeleton in CAD and we made it lightweight using a honeycomb-like structure.
 The exoskeleton can be easily and quickly printed in 3D and hot bended around the arm.